NeurosnapInc/neurosnap/README.md

 **Description:**

-Calculates distance matrix for a given input protein usingthe C-Alpha distances between residues.
+Calculates distance matrix for a given input protein using the C-Alpha distances between residues.

 **Parameters:**